 Figure 3.
 Subsector classification of the Israeli drone technology startups (2019), including UAVs & Platforms, Systems, Anti-drone, Passenger and Aftermarket segments.

-In terms of technology focus per above classification, the 2019 survey identified 23 active companies (28%) producing UAVs & Platforms, 39 companies (48%) having drone System expertise, 9 companies (11%) developing Anti-drone solutions, 8 companies (10%) targeting Aftermarket drone applications and 2 companies (2%) developing a Passenger drone.
+In terms of technology focus per above classification, the 2019 survey identified 23 active companies (28%) producing UAVs & Platforms, 39 companies (48%) having drone Systems expertise, 9 companies (11%) developing Anti-drone solutions, 8 companies (10%) targeting Aftermarket drone applications and 2 companies (2%) developing Passenger drone technology.
 In conclusion, Israeli drone technology ecosystem seems to be currently excelling in providing system components, as well as end-user UAV products and platforms.